AdobeDocs/marketo.nl-NL/help/marketo/product-docs/marketo-sales-insight/msi-chrome-plugin/using-marketo-insights-for-google-chrome.md

    ![](assets/image2015-4-23-17-3a0-3a42.png)

 1. Dat is alles!
-Het e-mailbericht wordt binnenkort weergegeven in Marktverkoopoverzicht.
+Het e-mailbericht wordt binnenkort weergegeven in Marketo Sales Insight.

    ![](assets/image2015-4-23-17-3a1-3a26.png)